huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

   a MAX_STREAM_DATA frame.

-For better performance, it is RECOMMENDED that clients and servers set each of these two parameters to a value of 65535 or greater.
+For better performance, it is RECOMMENDED that clients and servers set each of these two parameters to a value of 65537 or greater, allowing for at least one query or response of maximum length 65535 bytes.

 # Implementation Status